How to Sort a Table in Word

 Getting Started: Preparing Your Data

-Before you dive into sorting your table, ensure your data is well-prepared.
+Before you sort your table, ensure your data is well-prepared.
 Follow these tips:

-• Check for Consistency: Ensure that all data entries in your table are consistent.
+• Check for Consistency: Ensure that all data entries in your table are consistent and follow the same rules.
 For instance, dates should be in the same format, and numerical data should not include extraneous characters.

-• Header Row: Ensure your table has a header row describing the data in each column.
+• Header Row: Include a header row to label the data in every column.

 How to Sort a Table in Word: Step-by-Step Guide